Hillcrest Mall

-Hillcrest Mall, or Hillcrest, is a 585758 sqft enclosed shopping centre located in the town of Richmond Hill, Ontario, Canada, on the northwest corner of Yonge Street and Carrville Road.
+Hillcrest Mall, or Hillcrest, is a 585758 sqft enclosed shopping centre located in the city of Richmond Hill, Ontario, Canada, on the northwest corner of Yonge Street and Carrville Road.
 It has 135 shops, services, and restaurants.

 History

 Hillcrest Mall was built on a 46 acre lot on the northwest corner of Yonge Street and Carrville Road.
 Architectural drawings were produced by Bregman and Hamann, and the interior design by Robert Meiklejohn.
 The project was a joint venture of Cadillac Fairview and Greater York Group.
 Lighting at the mall was designed with input from the David Dunlap Observatory to mitigate light pollution.
 This included minimal signage, shielded lights in the parking lot, and a light-absorbing parking lot surface.

 It opened on August 8, 1974 with four anchor stores: Simpsons, Kmart, Sears, and Loblaws supermarket.
 It had over 100 stores occupying 50000 m2 at its grand opening, during which the first 10,000 Simpsons patrons received a rose, a symbolic gesture reflecting Richmond Hill's past status as the rose growing capital of Canada.
 Simpsons also used a rose in its local advertising.
 Hillcrest Mall also held a draw, the winner of which was given a two-week all expenses paid trip to Mexico.

 The central square featured four ficus trees imported from Florida under a vaulted ceiling.
 The market court was a food court with picnic seating and gaslight lamps.
 A 250-seat auditorium with stage and kitchen was also part of the design, and was made available for community activities.
 The auditorium was used for fashion shows.

 A five auditorium movie theatre operated by Cineplex Odeon Corporation opened in October 1980, with a total seating capacity of 519; this space is now a GoodLife Fitness.

 Hudson's Bay Company (HBC) acquired Simpsons in 1978, and by 1991 had rebranded the anchor store as The Bay.
 Zellers opened in the mall in 1988 in the former Sears location after Sears moved to the nearby Promenade Mall.
 In 1998, the Kmart location at the north end of the mall rebranded to Zellers and HBC leased the retail space previously occupied by Zellers at the southern end of the mall and used it for Hudson Bay's Men's Store and Home while the main store renamed to "Fashion Store".

 The mall underwent extensive renovations in 2000.
 In late 2002, construction of a separate building in the northeast corner of the mall's parking lot was completed; it was the site of the second Krispy Kreme franchise in Canada until 2005, and later Panera Bread, but the building is now vacant.
 In 2006, a farmers' market was established on the premises, operating from the mall's parking lot two days a week.

 Oxford Properties bought Hillcrest Mall from Cadillac Fairview in April 2011.